 Progressive change and societal transformation to open up Saudi society are core themes of Vision 2030, as laid out by Crown Prince Mohammad Bin Salman.
 Such themes fall in

 line with the women’s rights and hate speech crackdown developments mentioned in the article, while with campaign against dabbing does not.
-MbS stated in an interview his serious ambition for progress, “I’m young.
+MbS, as he is popularly known, stated in an interview his serious ambition for progress, “I’m young.
 Seventy percent of our citizens are young; we don’t want to waste our lives in this whirlpool that we were in the past 30 years.
 We want to end this epoch now.
 We want, as the Saudi people, to enjoy the coming days, and concentrate on developing our society and developing ourselves as individuals and families, while retaining our religion and customs.
 We will not continue to be in the post-’79 era.
 That age is over.”
 Such a statement by MbS, who is at the helm of leading sweeping reforms, affirms the need for a transformative reform movement that bridges Saudis with the rest of the world.